Manning's Pit Timeline of

 The Macclesfield Express

-family connection with Bradiford,
+family connection with Bradiford, and may

-quarter of a mile from Bradiford Hill.
+a mile from Bradiford Hill.

 The research for this Timeline and the Life and